shadadu/OptimalFacilityLocation/README.md

 # Running the project

 - To run the app, cd to OptimalFacilityLocation folder and run "python -m streamlit run OFL/Runners/InferenceApp.py"
+- Run Data collection(CollectData.py) and model training(Train.py) in the "Run Configurations" menu of your favorite IDE (for instance PyCharm)

 # References and Literature Review